-- 32 credits must be for 4-credit astronomy (AS) courses numbered GRS 701–749
+- 32 credits must be 4-credit astronomy (AS) courses numbered GRS 701–749

-- 12 credits must be for advanced AS courses numbered GRS 750–799 or, with the permission of the director of graduate studies, graduate-level physics or engineering courses
+- 12 credits must be advanced AS courses numbered GRS 750–799 or, with the permission of the director of graduate studies, graduate-level physics or engineering courses

 No more than 12 credits may be for classes numbered GRS AS 900–919.

-After passing the Comprehensive Examination, a student must take the Oral Qualifying Examination within the subsequent academic year.
+After passing the written Comprehensive Examination, a student must take the Oral Qualifying Examination within the subsequent academic year.
 During this year the student should undertake a directed research project with a member of the faculty.
 Ideally, the research should lead to a potential dissertation topic.
 The purpose of this directed research is to ensure that the student has the preparation and the ability to conduct the original research required for the PhD thesis.
 It is expected that the directed research will lead to publishable results.

 The Oral Qualifying Examination is based on the directed research: the student presents the results of the research in a formal seminar and is examined afterward by a panel consisting of the student’s research advisor and other members of the Department of Astronomy faculty.
 The panel questions the student, not only about his or her research, but also about the student’s knowledge of related fields of physics and astronomy.

-Final Oral Examination
+Dissertation and Final Oral Examination